markpmlim/ARGBPixelBufferToNV12/Readme.md

     init?(data:width:height:bitsPerComponent:bytesPerRow:space:bitmapInfo:)
 ```

-Drawing into this context will convert the interleaved RGBA pixels of the *CGImage* object (passed as a parameter to the function:
+Drawing into this context will convert the interleaved RGBA pixels of the *CGImage* object (passed as a parameter to the function):

 ```swift